hemant-sw/k8s/container_kubernetes_security.md

    1 - <docker run --rm --privileged -it ubuntu bash>

-       you are now running a contaienr in privilige mode.
+       you are now running a contaiener in privilige mode.

    2 - Now lets try to edit the swappiness value.